Reflective modular forms on lattices of prime level: The construction of reflective modular forms

 In general, a lattice of signature $(n,2)$ may have several models, for example

 In the above theorem, we prefer to give models of type $2U\oplus L$.

 \begin{proof} We have the following embeddings of lattices

 For the first lattice in every tower, Scheithauer \cite{Sch06} constructed a strongly reflective modular form of singular weight.
 We then construct many reflective modular forms using quasi pull-backs.
-For some other lattices, we use the method indicated in Remark \ref{rem:Dit} to build reflective modular forms.
+For some other lattices, we use Lemma \ref{rem:Dit} to build reflective modular forms.
 For example, we construct the reflective modular form for $\II_{18,2}(2_{\II}^{+n_2})$, where $n_2=2,4,6,8$.
 Firstly, by \cite{Sch06}, there is a strongly reflective modular form of singular weight $8$ for $\II_{18,2}(2_{\II}^{+10})$.
 This modular form is a Borcherds product of a vector-valued modular form which is a lifting of the $\Gamma_0(2)$-modular form $f(\tau)=\eta^{-8}(\tau)\eta^{-8}(2\tau)$.
 We calculate